U-486

 24 Dec 1944.
 Sinking of SS Leopoldville

-On Christmas Eve, 1944 U-486 torpedoed the SS Leopoldville in the English Channel just 5 miles from the port of Cherbourg, France.
+On Christmas Eve 1944 U-486 torpedoed the SS Leopoldville in the English Channel 5 miles from the port of Cherbourg, France.
 The troopship was transporting 2235 American soldiers from regiments of the 66th Infantry Division.
 The ship finally sank 2 1/2 hours later.
-Everything that could went wrong; calls for help were mishandled, rescue craft were slow to the scene and the weather was unfavorable.
-763 American soldiers died that night, making this the worst loss an American Infantry Division suffered from a U-boat attack during the war.
+Everything that could, went wrong: calls for help were mishandled, rescue craft were slow to the scene and the weather was unfavourable.
+763 American soldiers died that night, making this the worst loss an American infantry division suffered from a U-boat attack during the war.

 The location of the sinking

 The Allied authorities were embarrassed by the incident and decided to bury the case.
 Many loved ones were told the men were missing in action although they were already dead by then, later to be classified as killed in action.
-It was not until 1996 that the files were opened to the public.
+The files were not opened to the public until 1996.

 The wreck of the SS Leopoldville was discovered by Clive Cussler with the help of his shipwreck-hunting organization NUMA (National Underwater & Marine Agency).
-His book The Sea Hunters contains a chapter on the sinking which describes the incident from eyewitness accounts, and includes the story of the discovery of the wreck.
+His book The Sea Hunters contains a chapter on the sinking which describes the incident from eyewitness accounts, and includes the story of the wreck's discovery.

 Schnorchel-fitted U-boat